rivumic/didaskoAPI/README.md

 Additionally, passwords must be supplied for the three user types and SQL Server connection information through the running environment.
 Additionally, a port number should be supplied otherwise the proejct will listen on port 5000.
 Environment variable names:
-Passwords:
+Passwords: "adminPass","managerPass", "academicsPass"
-adminPass
-managerPass
-academicsPass

-Database Connection:
+Database Connection: "user", "password, "server", "database"
-user
-password
-server
-database

-Port:
+Port: "PORT"
-PORT

 The connected database should have a tables created according the to "createTables.sql" query in the "db" folder.